 “The decline of the church is in large part because it has disconnected from its power source.
 How many churches still have a regular weekly prayer meeting?
 Of those that do, what amount of that time do they actually spend praying?
 And of the time praying, how much of it is for the health and success of those present or their extended family or friends?

 God created humans so He would have someone to have relationship with.
 He loves us so very, very much.
 What does our actions say about how much we love Him, and the importance of spending time with Him. ….”

-methodologies, slogans, programs, good music, slick packaging, blessings, church consultants, ‘feel good’,
+Programs, methodologies, activities, good music, more Bible studies, slick packaging, blessings, church consultants, ‘feel good’ messages,

 praying leaders, … houses of prayer ?